-We shall denote by $|E|$ the Lebesgue measure of the set $E$.
-The value of the Hausdorf content is not invariant by diffeomorphisms, but the Hausdorf dimension is invariant by Lipshitz diffeormorphisms, as shown by \begin{prop} Let $\phi: \mathbb{R}^n \rightarrow \mathbb{R}^n$ a Lipshitz diffeomorphism, such that
+The value of the Hausdorff content is not invariant by diffeomorphisms, but the Hausdorff dimension is invariant by Lipschitz diffeormorphisms, as shown by \begin{prop} Let $\phi: \mathbb{R}^n \rightarrow \mathbb{R}^n$ be a Lipschitz diffeomorphism, such that